DegreeMinor in Art

 No course grade below C (2.0) in a content area will be accepted towards degree completion.
 If a grade below C is attained in a required arts course, that course must be retaken until at least a C is received for degree credit.

-The art minor introduces students to the understanding of materials, processes and their application.
-Students learn to think both concretely and intuitively through hands on experiences.
+Through directed and experiential learning, courses in the creative arts introduce understanding of methods, materials, processes, and their application.
+Students learn to think concretely and intuitively through hands-on experiences.
 Instructors provide historical and contemporary models to convey these concepts.
-Learning through the visual arts allows students to acquire a variety of separate but interrelated concepts and skills:
+Learning through the arts allows students to acquire a variety of separate but interrelated concepts and skills to demonstrate knowledge of the creative process, craftsmanship, and personal voice.

 Courses completed at another accredited college can be transferred to this degree program.
 Transferred courses must be reasonably close in scope and content to the required courses offered at UNE in order to count as exact equivalents.
 Otherwise, they may transfer as general electives.
 All courses completed must be no older than five years.
 Other restrictions apply.
 See Undergraduate Admissions also.